Wednesday, January 8, 2025

 One really cool aspect of our immune system is the membrane-attack complex.
 This is a structure that our body forms that pokes holes in disease-causing invaders, causing water to rush into their membranes and kill them.

 Stonefish are notorious for being some of the most venomous animals on earth, with many incidents reported yearly of divers accidentally stepping on their sharp protruding spines, leading to immense pain.
 They are also really ugly (apologies to any stonefish reading this).
-I was surprised to learn that the venom causing protein from stonefish actually works the exact same way as our immune system due to it being an ancient branch of our own membrane-attack complex family.
+I was surprised to learn that the venom causing protein from stonefish actually works in a similar way to our immune system due to it being an ancient branch of our own membrane-attack complex family.
 Just like how we use our proteins to form pores in invaders, the stonefish venom, SNTX, pokes a hole in the cells of whatever tissue is unfortunate to come into contact with them, leading to cell death.

 Monday, January 8, 2024